LEGAL HOW TO GUIDE

 When using others to get the work done always make sure that the price is clear and also when this will be paid – either agree a fixed amount or agree an hourly rate AND the maximum number of hours they should work so that the final bill is not a shock.

-You also need to be sure that you are not “acting” like an employer, because what happens on a day to day basis matters as it sets the tone of the relationship.
+You also need to be sure that you are not “acting” like an employer when outsourcing, because what happens on a day to day basis matters as it sets the tone of the relationship.
 So, for example, you may want to make sure that the freelancer shares some of the risk if something goes wrong, such as if the client pays you later than they should do.

 Make sure that you also take steps to protect your business – for example, you don’t want your business to be “cut-out” from any future work between your client and the freelancer.